 Not sent your Domain Transfer Request yet?
-See this page
+See the bottom of this page

 Soon after you send me your Domain Transfer Request form, I’ll set the transfer in motion.
 You’ll receive an email from GoDaddy telling you this has begun.
 It’ll look something like this:

 To respond, you’ll need to sign in to your GoDaddy account and accept the transfer.

 Things may have changed by the time you read this, but right now things can get a little confusing.
 So follow these instructions carefully because the screen you need to navigate to is not the one marked Transfers!

 From the GoDaddy dashboard – which should be the first screen you see after you log in – click the Manage button in the Domains section.

 Now, click on Domains in the menu bar to see the dropdown menu, ignore Transfers and instead, select Pending Account Changes.

 From the two options on the left, choose Incoming Account Changes